facebookresearch/ParlAI/README.md

 The code is set up into several main directories:

-- **agents**: contains agents which can interact with the different tasks
 - **core**: contains the primary code for the framework
+- **agents**: contains agents which can interact with the different tasks (e.g. machine learning models)
-- **examples**: contains a few basic examples of different loops (building dictionary, train/valid, displaying data)
+- **examples**: contains a few basic examples of different loops (building dictionary, train/eval, displaying data)
 - **tasks**: contains code for the different tasks available from within ParlAI

 Each directory is described in more detail below, ordered by dependencies.